emrepel03/Bulgaria-job-market-dashboard/README.md

 - **Custom Job Scraper**
   Built with **BeautifulSoup**, enhanced by **Flair NLP** for automatic skill extraction.
 Includes a **Gradio UI** allowing users to filter jobs by city, experience level, work type, and more.

+🔒 The full AI-powered LinkedIn scraper + GUI is available as a licensed product.
+Contact me or get access here: [Whop link]

 - **Full ETL Pipeline**
   Includes Python scripts for cleaning, validating, and loading data into a structured **SQLite database** with well-defined schema.